-Do the provisions for incremental pay point progression in Section 1(a) (England) change the arrangements for progression from pay band 5 to pay band 6 in Annex T?
+Do the provisions for incremental pay point progression in Section 1 (England and Wales) change the arrangements for progression from pay band 5 to pay band 6 in Annex 20?

-No, the provisions for incremental pay point progression in Section 1(a) (England) do not relate to the development of professional roles in Annex T and would not, for example, change the way that groups of staff such as midwives can progress to band 6 after their first year of supervised practise.
+No, the provisions for incremental pay point progression in Section 1 (England and Wales) do not relate to the development of professional roles in Annex 20 and would not, for example, change the way that groups of staff such as midwives can progress to band 6 after their first year of supervised practise.

-Implementation annexes: Annex W (England): Pay progression Main heading
+Implementation annexes: Annex 23 (England and Wales): Pay progression

+Main heading